hyw208/gemini-cli-instructions/README.md

 ### Integration with GitHub Copilot

 Based on experiments, copilot first looks at current project folder and tries to find 1) scripts, 2) skills and then 3) fallbacks to .github/copilot-instructions.md.
+The trick is ask Copilot to look at all the custom skills, summarize and write to commands/GEMINI.md!
 To make skills available to GitHub Copilot agents in any project:

 1.  **Link skills (plus scripts and venv) to your project:**